How to get there

 Young person (16-17 years old)

-An account can be opened by a young person aged 16 or 17 with a cheque or bank transfer from an account in their name.
+An account can be opened by a young person aged 16-17 years with a bank transfer from an account in their name.
 You must complete an application form and send it to us.
-See the section on 'How to apply' below.
+See the section on 'How to apply below'.

-Alternatively, a parent/guardian can open an account on the behalf (and in the name) of a young person (16-17 years old) with either:
+Alternatively, a parent/guardian or relative can open an account on the behalf (and in the name of a young person (16-17 years old) with a bank transfer.

 A covering letter that confirms the relation to the young person and declares that the money will indeed be used by the young person must also be provided during the application.
 We will need to verify the identity and address of the young person.
-For details of how this is done, please read the Savings account identification requirements leaflet.
+For details of how this is done, please read the Savings Account Identification document.
+You can find this below.

 Child (under 16 years old)

-Applicants (the parents/guardians or relatives) must have their identity verified in accordance with the information provided in the Savings account identification requirements leaflet.
+Applicants (the parents/guardians or relatives) must each have their identity verified in accordance with the information provided in the Savings Account Identification Requirements document.
 Birth/Adoption certificate (original only), NHS Medical Card or National Insurance notification letter must also be provided during application.

-How to apply for a Regular Savings account
+How to apply for a 35-Day Notice account

 Step 1.